tomasmilukas/Polygon-flashloan-arb-bot/README.md

 The **deployment_v2.py** is the file that will deploy the contract.
 However, the main execution file is **run_flash_loan_v2.py** which will call the flashloan() function within the smart contract.

 If you wish to run this bot, you will need to fork the repo, then add a ".env" file with your private key and an Infura API that can call the Polygon Mainnet chain.

 Once that is set up, you must deploy the contract with deployment_v2.py, fund the contract with the token you will be transacting, as Aave takes a fee and your transaction will lose money, and lastly run the run_flash_loan_v2.py.
-You can see the potential profit (or loss) printed each second in the console.
-However, this bot is NOT profitable, so I suggest to only fund it with a minuscule amount.

 ## Next steps